-Changing your existing software may seem complex and even scary when considering training time constraints and what you may lose out on by not capitalizing on your investment.
+Changing your existing software may seem complex when considering time constraints and what you may lose out on by not capitalizing on your investment.
 However, holding onto legacy software comes with adverse costs that aren’t always apparent.

-Outdated software applications can hurt your business by wasting time by slowing down production, wasting money in the long run, and even increasing vulnerability to security threats.
+Outdated software applications can unfortunately hurt your business.
+It has the potential to waste time by slowing down production, wasting money in the long run, and even increasing vulnerability to security threats.
 Thus, it’s key to know when it’s time to make a change.
 Here are a few tips to know when you should upgrade your software.

 1. It Costs More to Maintain It Than to Change It